 - And the outcome they’d get once they implement your promised solution

-- Another way to do this is by brainstorm around other things your target audience needs to have in place, to position them for success, when they take your course.
+- Another way to do this is by brainstorming around other things your target audience needs to have in place, to position them for success, when they take your course.

 For example, let’s say you’re a website designer and you’re thinking about creating a course on “how to build your own business website”.

-You could create a freebie on “how to write high converting homepage copy”.
+You could create a freebie on “how to write high performing web monitoring service”.

-Now if your course is already done and launched, don’t sweat it!
+Now, if your course is already ready and launched, don’t sweat it!
 You can still reverse engineer this process and come up with a good freebie offer using the same 2 methods outlined above.

 In general, when you’re brainstorming around the topic of your freebie, you should make sure it meets these 3 criteria: